kennethslee613/picoCTF2018-solutions/crypto/SpyFi/README.md

 Block 1:	| s | e | c | r | e | t |   | i | n | f | o | ! | ! | ! | ! | ! |
 ```

 The data in block 1 is the unknown text that we are trying to figure out.
-We'll call this unkown text `secret`.
+We'll call this unknown text `secret`.
 So how might we go about doing this?
 First, we send one less A so that one character from `secret` end up at the end of block 0 like so:

 ```
 		| 0 | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | a | b | c | d | e | f |